 Given an existing token, this endpoint will generate a new token signed with the

 target application's secret.
 This is used to flow the identity of the user from the application to an API.

-The type of the delegation token will vary depending on the target API with which it will be used.
-For example, if it will be used for an application/API registered in Auth0, it will be a JWT token.
-If the delegation token is for an application AddOn, it will vary by provider.
-For example, if issued for Azure blob storage, it will be a SAS (Shared Access Signature).
-If the delegation token is for the Firebase add on, it will be a JWT.
+The type of the delegation token will vary depending on the by provider.
+For example, if issued for Azure Blob Storage, it will be an SAS (Shared Access Signature).
+If it is for the Firebase Add-on, it will be a JWT.

 How to get a delegation token

-/delegation endpoint to request a delegation token for a particular target.
-The target can be either another application/API registered in Auth0 or an application Addon configured in Auth0.
-The Addons for which this can be done are those that are not SAML or WS-Fed Addons and the Addon must be configured in Auth0 with secrets obtained from the Addon service, such as Firebase.
-Instructions for setting up the secrets are available from the Addon configuration page for each Addon.
-The secrets are used to sign the delegation token so that the Addon API can validate and trust the token.
+The ID Token for an authenticated user can be used with the Delegation endpoint to request a delegation token for a particular target.
+The target can be an application Add-on configured in Auth0.
+The Add-ons for which this can be done are those that are not SAML or WS-Fed Add-ons and the Add-on must be configured in Auth0 with secrets obtained from the Add-on service, such as Firebase.
+Instructions for setting up the secrets are available from the Add-on configuration page for each Add-on.
+The secrets are used to sign the delegation token so that the Add-on API can validate and trust the token.

 The delegation endpoint allows the setting of several parameters which will govern the contents of the delegation token, including the

 api_type) and an additional free-form area for additional parameters.

 For an example on how to get a new token for an Add-on that you have activated, using Auth0.js, refer to Delegation Token Request.
 Note that this example is for version 7 of the Auth0.js library; delegation is not supported in version 8 of Auth0.js.

 Validity Period and Termination